 Tier 4: High-profile speakers – £15,000 to £50,000

 Former FTSE 100 CEOs, bestselling business authors, high-profile entrepreneurs, and speakers with significant media profiles.
-These names drive attendance, engagement, and post-event conversation because your audience recognises them before the event begins.
+These names increase attendance, engagement, and post-event conversation because your audience recognises them before the event begins.

 Chris Hirst – former Global CEO of Havas Creative Group, where he led 7,000 people across 60 countries, and author of the bestselling No Bullsh*t Leadership – commands keynote fees between £10,000 and £25,000 depending on format, exclusivity, and event requirements.
 His keynotes on leadership transition and culture transformation are consistently rated among the highest-impact corporate speaking engagements in the UK.